Vanderbilt's Blakes scores 27 points to lead U.S. to AmeriCup gold, berth at World Cup | TSN

 SANTIAGO, Chile (AP) — Mikayla Blakes scored 27 points and the United States beat Brazil 92-84 to secure a berth in next year's World Cup in Germany.

+“What a performance by our team.
+Knew it would be a tough physical game.
+It was what we expected," U.S. coach Kara Lawson said.
+"Brazil is a wonderful team.
+The power they have in the frontcourt gave us some challenges.
+Our team continued to fight, and we felt like if we could wear down with our depth a little bit maybe in the fourth quarter we could pull away.”

 The U.S. team, made up of college players, trailed 66-65 heading into the fourth quarter.
-Blakes, who finished a stellar freshman season at Vanderbilt, hit a 3-pointer early in the period to give the Americans a 70-69 advantage and sparked a 9-0 run.
+Blakes, who finished a stellar freshman season at Vanderbilt and earned MVP of the tournament, hit a 3-pointer early in the period to give the Americans a 70-69 advantage and sparked a 9-0 run.

 South Carolina's Joyce Edwards capped the spurt with a layup that made it 76-69 with 6:37 left.
 Bella Nascimento hit two free throws to snap the drought and get the South American country within five.